demora33/voting-manager-tool/README.md

 8. Follow the setup and running instructions for the smart contract, back-end service, and front-end application provided in the documentation.

+9. Ensure you have available balance on the Optimism Sepolia network.
+You can get test balance from this faucet: [https://faucet.quicknode.com/optimism/sepolia](https://faucet.quicknode.com/optimism/sepolia)

+10. Connect to the Optimism Sepolia network through MetaMask.
+You can do it directly from this link: [https://chainlist.org/chain/11155420](https://chainlist.org/chain/11155420)

 ## Contribution
 To contribute to this project, please fork the repository and propose your changes via a pull request.